CyVerse-learning-materials/foss-2020/github_action/eht.rst

-First, because it will take some time to download the Docker image, let's start pulling it first onto your "local" machines (laptop, desktop, atmosphere VM, etc).
+First, because it will take some time to download the Docker image, let's start pulling it first onto your "local" machines (laptop, desktop, atmosphere VM, etc) in the background.

 .. code-block:: bash

-   docker pull [DOCKERHUB_USERNAME]/eht-demo
+   docker pull [DOCKERHUB_USERNAME]/eht-demo > git-pull-log &

 Let's also create an empty work directory